arvados/rnaseq-cwl-training/_episodes/08-supplement-docker.md

 software you are installing.
 This will greatly aid the reproducibility of your Docker image builds.

+Similarly, be as specific as possible about the version of the base image you want to use in your `FROM` command.
+If you don't specify a tag, the default tag is called "latest".

 ## Tag your builds

-Use meaningful tags on the Docker image so you can tell versions of your Docker image apart as it is updated over time.
-These can reflect the version of the underlying software, or the version of the Dockerfile itself.
+Use meaningful tags on your own Docker image so you can tell versions of your Docker image apart as it is updated over time.
+These can reflect the version of the underlying software, or a version you assign to the Dockerfile itself.
 These can be manually assigned version numbers (e.g. 1.0, 1.1, 1.2, 2.0), timestamps (e.g. YYYYMMDD like 20220126) or the hash of a git commit.

 ## Avoid putting reference data to Docker images

 Bioinformatics tools often require large reference data sets to run.
 These should be supplied externally (as workflow inputs) rather than added to the container image.
-This makes it easy to update reference data instead of having to rebuild and re-upload a new Docker image every time, which is much more time consuming.
+This makes it easy to update reference data instead of having to rebuild a new Docker image every time, which is much more time consuming.

 ## Small scripts can be inputs, too

-If you have a small script, e.g. a self-contained Python script which relies on modules installed inside the container, but is itself contained in a single file, you can supply the script as a workflow input.
-This makes it easy to update the script instead of having to rebuild and re-upload a new Docker image every time, which is much more time consuming.
+If you have a small script, e.g. a self-contained single-file Python script which imports Python modules installed inside the container, you can supply the script as a workflow input.
+This makes it easy to update the script instead of having to rebuild a new Docker image every time, which is much more time consuming.

 ## Don't use ENTRYPOINT

 The `ENTRYPOINT` Dockerfile command modifies the command line that is executed inside the container.
-This can result in confusion when the command line that was supplied to the container and the command that actually runs are different.
+This can produce confusion when the command line that supplied to the container and the command that actually runs are different.

+## Be careful about the build cache

+Docker build has a useful feature where if it has a record of the exact `RUN` command against the exact base layer, it can re-use the layer from cache instead of re-running it every time.
+This is a great time-saver during development, but can also be a source of
+frustration: build steps often download files from the Internet.
+If the file being downloaded changes without the command being used to download it changing, it will reuse the cached step with the old copy of the file, instead of re-downloading it.
+If this happens, use `--no-cache` to force it to re-run the steps.